Ravisupreme-15/Text-Editor/README.md

 # Text-Editor
-This project about creating a basic texteditor and implementing some basic operation in texteditor for example open, save, close etc.
+This project about creating a basic texteditor and implementing some basic operation in texteditor for example open a file, save a file, close the window etc.